-At March 31, 2014, we had approximately 9,500 employees.
-Of these employees, approximately 34% were covered by collective bargaining agreements.
-Employees covered by agreements that did not exceed twelve months were approximately 13%.
-The average term of these agreements is two years, with the longest term being four years.
+At March 31, 2015, we had approximately 9,500 employees.
+Of these employees, approximately 31% were covered by collective bargaining agreements.
+Employees covered by agreements that did not exceed twelve months were approximately 7% of the total workforce.
+The average term of these agreements is two years, with the longest term being five years.

 We consider our employee relations to be good.
-We did not experience any significant labor unrest or disruption of production during fiscal 2014.
+We did not experience any significant labor unrest or disruption of production during fiscal 2015 except for a temporary shut down at one of our plants in the PRC.